-These often seem like a really good deal, and they can be.
-When retailers say that you can get something for free, you may purchase an item you originally did not plan on buying.
-You might also buy additional items that you did not need, just in an attempt to save money.
-There are times when these offers can save you money, but most of the time, they are an attempt to just get you to buy more.
+These often seem like a good deal, and they can be.
+When retailers say that you can get something for free, you may purchase an item you initially did not plan on buying.
+You might also buy additional things that you did not need, just in an attempt to save money.
+There are times when these offers can save you money, but most of the time, they are an attempt just to get you to buy more.

-Money saving tip: Know the stores regular prices.
-You can go find the item on the shelf and look beneath the sales sticker to find the original price.
-You can then determine if the the sale is a good one or not.
-It is usually not a good idea to buy more of something you really did not need, just to save a buck.
+Money saving tip: Know the store’s regular prices.
+You can find the item on the shelf and look beneath the sales sticker to see the original price.
+You can then determine if the sale is a good one or not.
+It is usually not a good idea to buy more of something you did not need, just to save a buck.

 Money saving tip: Know the prices in the other stores for your favorite items.
 Compare sizes and quantity before you buy to ensure you are getting the best possible deal.

 Some stores hire experts to create magical displays.
-Sometimes, the display is so unique or artful that it makes you feel you need to have the product they are selling.
-They may even add in images of good looking men, women and children wearing them.
-These people look so happy in these clothes.
+Sometimes, it is so unique or artful that it makes you feel you need to have the product they are selling.
+They may even add in images of good-looking men, women, and children wearing them.
 When people see these images, they think that they too will be happy and look good if they buy the item.

 6. AVOID THE END CAPS

-Just because an item is displayed at the end of an aisle does not mean that it is a good deal.
-Sometimes stores will simply relocate items within the store to try to capture the buyer’s eye.
-When people see items on display, they tend to assume the item is on sale.
+Just because an item is on display at the end of an aisle does not mean that it is a good deal.
+Sometimes stores will merely relocate items inside the store to try to capture the buyer’s eye.
+When people see things on display, they tend to assume it is on sale.
 Sometimes it is, but there are times when it is not.

 Money saving tip: When you see something on an end of aisle (end-cap) display, take a moment to find it’s original location in the store and check the regular price.
 Sometimes it is not on sale at all.